Idontknow211/but-shell/README.md

-# nut-shell
+# but-shell
-A """beautiful""" shell written in C++
+An awful shell written in C++

 ## Building

-How does one build this so-called beautiful shell?
+How does one build this so-called awful shell?

 Run